greg-raven/Department-21/_posts/2009-08-02-top-ten-ways-the-bible-would-have-been-different-if-written-by-college-students.md

 4).
 Book of Armaments would be in there somewhere.

 3).
-Reason why Moses and followers walked in desert for 40 years: They didn’t want to ask directions and look like a Freshman.
+Reason why Moses and followers walked in desert for 40 years: They didn't want to ask directions and look like a Freshman.

 2).
 Tower of Babel blamed for Foreign Language requirement.